Antastic11a/pokeemerald/notes.md

     - Loaded Dice always hits 5 times.
     - Multi-hits default to 3.
 - Accuracy
-    - [x] Change the formula to ignore any accuracy changes3
+    - [x] Change the formula to ignore accuracy checks.
     - [ ] Change evasion to effect physical and special defense at half the rate of a normal defense boost.
 - Status effects
     - [ ] Paralysis